 - Development and mastery of SMARTIE goals

-Compensation for this role is $75,000-$83,000 per year DOE with the strong possibility of a raise after 6 months.
+Compensation for this role is $85,000-$105,000 per year DOE.
 Staff who work in Los Angeles and New York will qualify for a higher starting salary.
 Benefits include full health and dental benefits at no premium cost to the employee, up to $100/month cell phone reimbursement, generous time off including 12 personal days off a year, 12 paid vacation days, 12 sick days, 12 paid holidays, paid family leave and eligibility to apply for a paid sabbatical after 5 years.
 JMA also provides a 401(k) plan with 5% employer contribution after 6 months of employment and professional development opportunities.
 JMA staff are working remotely from Los Angeles, New York, Chicago or Birmingham, Alabama for the remainder of 2021 and receive a monthly Work From Home stipend of $75/month.

 How to Apply:

-Please complete the form at the following link https://bit.ly/2Pc7lQx and upload a cover letter, resume and three work references (preferably as a single PDF) as soon as possible, but no later than April 1, 2021.
+Please complete the form at the following link https://bit.ly/2Pc7lQx and upload a cover letter, resume and three work references (preferably as a single PDF) as soon as possible.
 Cover letter must describe your commitment to JMA’s mission, your skills, and years of experience that prepare you to meet the qualifications of the position.
 Applications will be considered on a rolling basis.
 Only applications submitted via this process will be considered.
 No phone calls, please.
 Applicants who do not meet the minimum qualifications will not receive a reply.